Atrial Fibrillation (AFib)

 - Tiring easily during exercise or activity

-Any person can develop Atrial fibrillation (Afib) and millions of Americans
+Any person can develop AFib and millions of Americans are affected.
+Men

-are affected.
-Men are diagnosed more often than women and the risk increases
+are diagnosed more often than women and the risk increases with age.
+This

-with age.
-This is because the risk of heart disease and other conditions
+is because the risk of heart disease and other conditions that can cause

 - High blood pressure

 - Rheumatic heart disease

 - Underlying heart disease

 - Sleep apnea

 - Chronic conditions – having conditions such as diabetes, thyroid